schaepersliam/BookListingApp/README.md

 ### Feedback
 I would be very pleased about an honest feedback.
-You can give me feedback on [Udacity's Forum page](https://discussions.udacity.com/t/feedback-request-book-listing-app/481504) linked below or you can open a new issue if you find a bug.
+You can give me feedback on [Udacity's Forum page](https://discussions.udacity.com/t/feedback-request-book-listing-app/481504) or you can open a new issue if you find a bug.

 Thank you for your help gaining new experience!

-### Using of the code
+### Using the code for your own
 If you want to use the code not just for learning, please contact me via my [Email](mailto:schaepersliam@gmail.com).